What do we waste - and why is it a problem?

 - Only print when absolutely necessary, and use both sides of the paper.
 Start a paper recycling scheme at work – contact Paper Round for info.

 - Reduce waste and energy consumption in the workplace – contact Global Action Plan.

-- Don't throw away old computers – sell them on eBay, donate them via Donate A PC or recycle them.
+- Don't throw away old computers – sell them on eBay, donate them via Donate A PC or organisations like Little Lives, or recycle them.

 - Could your company's waste be used as craft resources for schools and youth groups?
 Find out if there’s a Scrapstore near you through ReusefulUK.

 - Unwanted CDs?
 Get info about recycling CDs and DVDs.

 We've been fighting waste for a long time

 In 1971 Friends of the Earth returned thousands of empty bottles to the London HQ of Cadbury Schweppes.
 Our first-ever campaign action was a response to Schweppes announcing an end to returnable, re-usable bottles.

 We went on to draft the 2003 House Waste and Recycling Act.
 Together with our supporters we pushed it through Parliament.
 Our campaign led to doorstep recycling across the UK.